rexali/poixel-test/README.md

         ```json
         {
-            "userId": 1  // which is the client’s userId
+            "userId": 1,  // which is the client’s userId
+            "role":"user"
         }
         ```